Electrical Sensors

 © Fraunhofer IPMS

-Due to their reliability and reproducible preparation, these substrates are used worldwide by all major developers of organic semiconductor materials as part of standardised material monitoring.
+Due to their reliability and reproducible preparation, these substrates are used worldwide by all major developers of organic semiconductor materials as part of standardized material monitoring.

 Lateral Organic Field Effect Transistors (LOFET)